yoonusajward/TripTuner-TravelPlan/readme.txt

-TripTuner - Final Year Project
+TripTuner - Travel Planning Application Using GPT Model

 TripTuner is a Kotlin-based Android application designed to help users generate personalised travel itineraries.
 The app allows users to input a destination and, with the help of a GPT model, generates an itinerary for the location.
 The app also allows users to manually add budget amount, companions, and other preferences, and saves the final itinerary for future reference.

-This project has been developed by Mohammed Ajward Yoonus as part of my final year degree and is submitted via a DVD.
+This project has been developed by Mohammed Ajward Yoonus.

 Tools and Applications Required
 -------------------------------